aknelli/bio/_posts/2018-03-15-welcome-to-jekyll.markdown

 - Architect systems, create artifacts and prepare design document.
 - Do hands-on coding.
 - Assign tasks to other team members, mentor juniors.
-- Deploy applications on the servers in the Cloud.
+- Deploy applications to the servers on the Cloud.
 - Work with QA team and Integration Teams.
 - Deliver quality assured applications on time to the users.
 - Administration of Users.
-- Do production support.
+- Production support.

 **Projects**

-**Client - ASPR/HHS(Washington, DC) April 2013 - Todate**
+**Client - ASPR/HHS (Washington, DC) April 2013 - Todate**
 **Company - The Tauri Group**
 **Role - Sr. Web Integration Specialist**
 **Technology** - Ruby, Ruby on Rails, HTML5, CSS3, JavaScript, jQuery, Haml, Markdown, Bootstrap, FusionCharts, MySQL.